-A broadcast presenter is the public face, or voice, of programmes broadcast on television, radio and via the internet.
+A broadcast presenter is the face or voice of programmes broadcast via television, radio and the internet.
 You'll work on a variety of platforms including national, regional, satellite and cable television, local and national radio and online.

-Your role is to entertain and inform the audience by presenting information or entertainment in an accessible and attractive way.
+Your role is to entertain and inform an audience by presenting information or entertainment in an accessible and attractive way.
 You'll introduce, host (or co-host) a programme, create links between items, introduce and interview guests and interact with the audience.
-The exact nature of the job may vary according to a programme's subject matter, for example, if it covers news, weather, sport, music or lifestyle.
+The exact nature of the job may vary according to a programme's subject matter, for example if it covers news, weather, sport, music or lifestyle.

 As a broadcast presenter, you'll need to:

 - research topics and background information for items to be featured on the programme

 - liaise with other members of the production and technical teams

 - introduce and host programmes

 - interview guests in the studio, by telephone or on location

 - read short news, traffic, sport or weather reports